 Working as a financial analyst at a major corporation, my work routinely requires me to create models for business transactions, financial scenarios, and program cost-effectiveness assessments.
 Many inputs go into these models like cash flow implications and cost recovery structure.
-For the latter, we use MACRS depreciation tables for calculating tax depreciation.
+For the latter, we use a MACRS depreciation table for calculating tax depreciation.

 Many use MACRS depreciation, or the Modified Accelerated Cost Recovery System, to model how an asset will depreciate over time.
 Because businesses rely on policy certainty to make long-term investment decisions, knowing this treatment has been in place since 1986 has given many the confidence knowing it will continue to provide a reliable source for timing depreciation expense from a tax perspective.

-Let’s dive in to explore everything related to MACRS depreciation, including its use, key concepts and terms, important MACRS depreciation tables and depreciation calculators, examples, and how tax reform changed the methodology.
+Let’s dive in to explore everything related to MACRS depreciation, including its use, key concepts and terms, important MACRS depreciation table(s) and depreciation calculators, examples, and how tax reform changed the methodology.

 What is MACRS Depreciation?

 MACRS is a favorable policy for taxpayers because it accelerates cost recovery benefits.
 The method allows the taxpayer to take a larger tax deduction in the early years of an asset’s life and smaller deductions in the later years.
 Doing so reduces taxable income early in the asset’s life and makes it larger in the future.